AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 Carbon emission factors are based on the same estimates that Helsinki Region Transport (HRT) uses in their [Journey Planner service](http://www.reittiopas.fi/en/), more info [here](http://www.hsljalki.fi/en/menu/info).
 Public transportation emissions are a sum of emissions based on bus, tram, metro, ferry and train.

-Dataset is openly available for everyone for free and it can be downloaded from the [Accessibility Research Group website](http://www.helsinki.fi/science/accessibility/data) (under a Creative Commons 4.0 Licence).
+Dataset is openly available for everyone for free and __you can download it from the [Accessibility Research Group website](http://www.helsinki.fi/science/accessibility/data)__ (under a Creative Commons 4.0 Licence).

 Helsinki Region Travel CO2 Matrix 2015 is closely related to __[Helsinki Region Travel Time Matrix 2015](http://blogs.helsinki.fi/saavutettavuus/paakaupunkiseudun-matka-aikamatriisi-2015/)__ that is also produced by Accessibility Research Group.